Ericson2314/baccumulation/math/multiplicative-infinitesimals.md

 (Exactly formalizing this is probably harder, so I won't attempt it.)
 This is the subtraction I was referring to.

-The corresponding definitions in multiplicative calculus sometimes use this subtraction, but also use *quotients* instead of differences.
+The corresponding definitions in multiplicative calculus sometimes use this subtraction, but also use *quotients* instead of differences of expressions involving the limit variable and where its going.
-For that, normal infinitesimals do not help, and this is why they are not sufficient.
+In other words, They have terms like $E[x \mapsto a] / E$, not just terms like $E[x \mapsto a] - E$.
+For the former terms, normal infinitesimals won't work: whereas the differences go to zero in the limit, these go to one.
+Normal infinitesimals are thus not sufficient for a Leibnitz-style multiplicative calculus (without limits); we'll need something else.

-But suppose we had something for the $E[x \mapsto a] / E$ quotient; let's call it $qE$?
+But suppose we had something for the $E[x \mapsto a] / E$ quotient?
-That would suffice.
+This would not be a very small number, but it would be very close to $1$, the way a normal infinitesimal is very close to $0$.
+$1$ is the multiplicative identity just as $0$ is the additive identity; this is a good sign we are on the way to an analogous notion.
+Without knowing quite what we have let, lets bestow our notion with some syntax: let's call the infinitesimal-like thing corresponding to $E[x \mapsto a] / E$ $qE$.
 Now, we can hardly define this $q$ syntax with the analog what was just a hand-wave for the normal $d$ syntax, but I can do so a different way.

-In my writing about [elasticity](../economics-math.md#Elasticity), I wrote about "multiplicative perturbations".
+In my writing about [elasticity](../economics-math.md#Elasticity), I wrote about "multiplicative perturbations";
+If a regular infinitesimal is an "additive perturbation" --- think of the difference as first being slightly displaced, and then returning to almost but not quite the same position, this would be a "multiplicative" one, would it not?
-I also concluded with pointing out the $d\ln x$ in the Wikipedia article.
+I also concluded with pointing out the $d\ln x$ in one of the Wikipedia articles for elasticity.
 If the $d$ "makes the expression very close to 0"; with the logarithm, that would make the $x$ close to 1.
 The $q$ which we are trying to define also does that.
 It is always the case (no limit needed for $a \to x$ needed for this to be true) that